Tag Archives: Solstice

 Sun Sign

 The two Solstices are the only universal holidays I celebrate.
-There many personal holidays, almost all anniversaries of whatever happened that day: births, weddings, deaths; the arcs of jobs and love affairs; graduations and engagements; all the milestones of life.
+There are many personal holidays, almost all anniversaries of whatever happened that day: births, weddings, deaths; the arcs of jobs and love affairs; graduations and engagements; all the milestones of life.
 (The trick is to avoid Marley’s chains and chests.)

 When it comes to the world, I see only two true holidays whose meaning every mind on Earth shares; two that everyone can anticipate and appreciate.
 These holidays are defined by the star that gives us life.
 They mark our orbit as precisely as the numbers of a clock mark the hours.

-In fact there are four such star-marked days; two major, two minor.
+In fact, there are four such star-marked days; two major, two minor.

 Continue reading